Promisekeh/CODE-APRIL/README.md

 * Daily coding exercises and programming tasks will be provided.
 * Engaging conversations and discussions will be facilitated on the platform.

-Please note that CODE APRIL is not a training platform; no formal training sessions will be organized.
+*Please note that CODE APRIL is not a training platform; no formal training sessions will be organized.*

+## Platform
-Platform: WhatsApp
+WhatsApp

 ## How The Program Will Run?